Asher-Doucette/MySQL-vs.-Neo4j/README.md

 ### Key Paradigms

 In the evolving landscape of database technologies, Neo4j has emerged as a leader with its innovative graph-based model.
 This NoSQL database system offers a sophisticated architecture tailored for managing highly connected data.
 Neo4j is not merely a storage solution but a powerful tool for deriving insights from complex relationships embedded within data.
-This essay explores the core paradigms of Neo4j: its graph-based model, the Cypher query language, ACID compliance, scalability and performance, real-time insights, and flexible schema.
+This section explores the core paradigms of Neo4j: its graph-based model, the Cypher query language, ACID compliance, scalability and performance, real-time insights, and flexible schema.
 These features collectively enable Neo4j to meet the diverse needs of modern data-intensive applications.

 #### 1. Graph-Based Model